sebthedev/NYC-Property-Tax-Map/README.md

 # NYC Property Tax Map
-This repository hosts the code to produce the [Sidewalk Chrous](https://wew.sidewalkchorus.com) [New York City Property Tax Map](https://propertytaxmap.sidewalkchorus.com/).
+This repository hosts the code to produce [Sidewalk Chrous](https://wew.sidewalkchorus.com)'s [New York City Property Tax Map](https://propertytaxmap.sidewalkchorus.com/).
 It's an interactive map that allows viewers to see the valuation and property tax bills for every piece of land in New York City.

 This map was created by [Sebastian Hallum Clarke](https://www.sebthedev.com), the author of Sidewalk Chorus.